-5. What work has been done so far?
+4. What work has been done so far?

 The process of seeking environmental approvals from the Department of Water and Environmental Regulation and the Environmental Protection Authority is underway.

-Stage one geotechnical investigations have been completed.
+Stage one and two geotechnical investigations have been completed.

-6. How much of the Scheme is being funded by local farmers?
+5. How much of the Scheme is being funded by local farmers?

-To date, $11 million has been committed by growers who have signed up to the scheme, with a commitment of a further $54 million worth of on-farm works.
-These contributions demonstrate the importance of this game-changing project to the region, and the long-term investment in the future of farming in the region.
+To date, $11 million has been committed by growers who have signed up to the scheme, with a commitment of a further $54 million worth of on-farm works to prepare their farms for water supply.

 1. What is involved in the construction of the scheme?
 What infrastructure needs to be built?

 Once a contractor is appointed to deliver the project, they will develop the construction methodology.
 The proposed scheme compromises a 15GL reservoir situated on Record Brook.

 It will draw water from the Record Book catchment and the forested areas of the Upper and Middle Donnelly catchments, which is not easily accessible to landholders.